Twyfelfontein – the ancient hunters' rock engravings

 How to get to Twyfelfontein?

-Twyfelfontein is located in Damaraland, around 4-5 hours by car from Swakopmund or 6 hours from Windhoek.
+Twyfelfontein is located in Damaraland, about 4-5 hours by car from Swakopmund or 6 hours from Windhoek.
 The roads are mostly dirt and dusty, so a 4x4 vehicle is recommended, especially during the rainy season.

 Why visit Twyfelfontein?

-If you believe that true journeys are those that take us back to the beginnings of everything, join Panic Frame & Travel.
-We'll show you the paths that lead to the whispers of the stones and stories older than words.
+If you believe that true journeys are those that take us back to the beginning of everything, join Panic Frame & Travel.
+We’ll show you the paths that lead to the whispers of the stones and stories older than words.

 Author: Martin Bonov